mitchellh/vagrant-aws/README.md

 * `ami` - The AMI id to boot, such as "ami-12345678"
 * `availability_zone` - The availability zone within the region to launch the instance.
 If nil, it will use the default set by Amazon.
+* `instance_ready_timeout` - The number of seconds to wait for the instance to become "ready" in AWS.
+Defaults to 120 seconds.
 * `instance_type` - The type of instance, such as "m1.small".
 The default
   value of this if not specified is "m1.small".
 * `keypair_name` - The name of the keypair to use to bootstrap AMIs